 She knew where she was although she had never been there.
 She heard the stories of course, she read the scrolls, she knew the surviving images, but although she never truly set foot there it still felt like she wasn't here for the first time.
 As she breathed the miasmic air, there was some familiarity to the scent.
 A formula of decay and fel energies.
-Without doubt this was the work of the Burning Legion.
+Without a doubt this was the work of the Burning Legion.
 Oh, how they had destroyed the lives of the Draenei, forcing them to live a life of exile for millennia.
 Even her own grandparents were survivors from the diaspora.
 But as she wandered along, she quickly had to admit, however odd it seemed, she had woken up on Argus.

-Although she realized where she had been transported, she couldn't grasped how she had traveled here and more importantly when.
+Although she realized where she had been transported, she couldn't grasp how she had traveled here and more importantly when.
 What was the last thing she could remember?
 Northrend?
 No she had traveled home from the continent after she aided in the defeat of the Lich King.
 She knew Arthas to be dead, for good this time.
 After traveling to Stormwind together the Longbeards had celebrated their victory in a tavern in the dwarven district.
 As her dwarven and gnomish friends were dancing on the table, spilling beer everywhere in the process, Phetatarei had enjoyed an iced tea.
 She was happy to feel some warmth again after a long year of fighting the Scourge on the arctic continent.
 The cold always reminded her of the Twisting Nether.

 So the last thing she could remember was sharing a drink with Tashlyn?
 By the Light, how did she cross the Twisting Nether this time.
 She tried to look around for a vessel somewhere nearby, but she couldn't spot any kind of transport.
 As she peered towards the sky she immediately recognized the green hue of fel energies.
 But as she turned around she could see a setting sun hugging the horizon in a field of bright reds, yellows and orange.
 Was Argus not completely turned by the Burning Legion?
 Was she the first Draenei to travel back to their true home planet?
-Was she the first drop of Light that could shoo away the demonic influence?
+Was she the first drop of Light that could cleanse the demonic influence?

 Suddenly she saw a herd of Talbuk hastily running by.
 And behind them were some Draenei.
 One of them was stuck on the Talbuk saddle and was being kicked on the head while the Talbuk tried to loose the weight.
 Everyone involved seemed frightened!
 Then suddenly one of the Draenei addressed Pheta.
 "Young girl!
 Why are you standing around here, don't you know we need to run to Velen?
 Our prophet is waiting for us on the highest mountains.
 The mysterious Naaru have promised us a cure from the fel."

 Could it be?
 Was it really him?
-Although Draenei ore known to live for millennia they were capable of aging.
-The young man talking to her, he must had been her grandfather.
+Although Draenei are known to live for millennia they were capable of aging.
+The young man talking to her, he must have been her grandfather.
 It seemed like he already had lost a tentacle at a young age.
 Maybe in a recent fight against the Burning Legion Manari?
 "Papa..
 I mean Pantrocleias, let me aid the wounded.
 I am voiced in the ways of the Light."

 Could she dare talk about the power of the Naaru?
 Would it confuse her Grandfather.
 At least Phetatarei now had some clue as when she was?
 About 10 millennia before her own birth.
 By which strange powers had she been summoned here?